teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/GRAINSCRIPT-TEACHING-ORDER.md

 - If you write teaching content
 - If you want reproducible, portable knowledge cards
 - If you're filing patents (we document our process)
-- If you're learning Ketos (Rust Lisp)
+- If you're learning Steel (Rust Lisp)

 Built in the forest cabin with Starlink failover.
 Copyright © 3x39.
 Open sourcing after provisional patents filed.